Consumer demand and income

 Consumer income (Y) is a key determinant of consumer demand (Qd).
 The relationship between income and demand can be both direct and inverse.

 In the case of normal goods, income and demand are directly related, meaning that an increase in income will cause demand to rise and a decrease in income causes demand to fall.
-For example, luxuries like cars and computers are normal goods for most people.
+For example, for most people, consumer durables, technology products and leisure services are normal goods.

 It should be noted that ‘normal’ and ‘inferior’ are purely relative concepts.
 Any good or service could be an inferior one under certain circumstances.
 Even luxury goods can become inferior over time.
-Video players were once luxuries, but as incomes have risen consumers have switched to DVDs.
+Video players were once luxuries, but as incomes rose consumers switched to DVDs.
+Of course, DVD’s have been replaced by digital downloads, on-demand TV, and streaming services like Netflix.

 Engel Curves, named after 19th Century German statistician Ernst Engel, illustrate the relationship between consumer demand and household income.